commonsguy/cwac-layouts/README.markdown

 This should work for all widgets except `SurfaceView` and perhaps `TextureView`, plus things derived from them (e.g., `VideoView`, Maps V2 `MapView`).

+Note that `MirroringFrameLayout` inherits from `AspectLockedFrameLayout` and sets its aspect ratio to match that of the `Mirror`.
+This ensures that the `Mirror` will be filled without some type of anamorphic stretching.

 Dependencies
 ------------